Recent happenings

 Global Science Diplomacy Roundtable

 Senior Manager of Global Science Nataliya Shulga participates in the Fall 2023 Roundtable on Global Science Diplomacy in Washington, D.C. organized by the National Academies of Sciences, Engineering, and Medicine.
 The roundtable convened experts and practitioners from government, academia, and international organizations to utilize the neutral, informal channel to promote science diplomacy as a tool for addressing global challenges, informing global policy-making, and building societal relationships.
 The meeting addressed programs to support international scientific collaboration, U.S. scientific priorities for UNESCO, and generative AI.
-The new international research collaboration project IMPRESS-Ukraine was presented as a success story of government and private charity collaboration.
+The new international research collaboration project IMPRESS-Ukraine is presented as a success story of government and private charity collaboration.

 Developing New Approaches to Promote Equitable and Inclusive Implementation of Open Scholarship Policies